RealSocketFramework/RSF-ArduinoADK-Client/README.md

 http://realsocketframework.com/

-Real Socket Framework is the framework that can sync each data with WebSocket between Arduino and other one.
+Real Socket Framework is the framework that can sync each data with Realtime Web between Things and other one.
-WebSocket connection can connect with only developing Arduino sketch without programing of server side cause of automatically connected server provided by Real Socket Framework.
+WebSocket connection can connect with only developing client side programming without server side programing cause of automatically connected server provided by Real Socket Framework.

 RSF-ArduinoADK-Client v0.1.0 is library to connect RSF server connect